SoggyCow/FlipperZero-BadUSB-Payloads/Program Payloads/Visual Studio Code/README.md

 - **Flipper Zero**: BadUSB feature enabled
 - **Internet Access**: Required for package download
 - **Admin Privileges**: Needed for elevated Command Prompt
-- **Command Prompt**: Must support Chocolatey commands
+- **System Compatibility**: Lightweight, compatible with Visual Studio Code requirements

 ## Technical Notes

 - **Chocolatey Dependency**: Requires Chocolatey to be pre-installed.
 - **Elevation**: Uses elevated Command Prompt; may trigger a UAC prompt.
-- **Silent Install**: The `-y` flag suppresses prompts.
+- **Silent Install**: The `-y` flag suppresses prompts; `&& exit` closes the terminal.
 - **Shell**: Uses Command Prompt for compatibility.
 - **Delays**: Includes `DELAY 1000`, `DELAY 500`, and `DELAY 1500`.
 Adjust for slower systems (e.g., `DELAY 700+`).
+- **Version**: Installs the latest stable Visual Studio Code release (e.g., 1.x as of October 2025).
+See [Chocolatey Package Page](https://community.chocolatey.org/packages/vscode).
 - **Testing**: Validate in a virtual machine or sandbox before deployment.

 ## Disclaimer

 This script is for educational purposes only.
-Use only on systems you own or have explicit permission to access.
-The author, SoggyCow, is not liable for misuse or system impact.
+Use only on systems you own or have explicit permission to configure.
+The author, SoggyCow, is not liable for misuse or system damage.

 ## License